zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-amazon.md

 Bonding Adda, Kama Cravings Adda, Kama Sneak Adda, Kama Thirst Eadda, Kama Eadda, Kama Embroidery, Draining the room, Carmography, carmography and carmography will be the same as the rooms.
-“The cause of the roomers” is the compastion of the business, the unpretentious nirvana.
+“The cause of the roomers” is the compastion of the business, the unpretentious Nibbana.

 [APZ 75.2] (#apz75 .2) {#apz75 .2 .ref .apz} Dawn
-The two in the rooms are the provocation of the chamomons, the unhappiness of the choral sadness, Chateurism and untouchable unhappiness, is the “Domin” the two is the room Doomnacia is the dismantling, constipation, impulsive nirvana.
+The two in the rooms are the provocation of the chamomons, the unhappiness of the choral sadness, Chateurism and untouchable unhappiness, is the “Domin” the two is the room Doomnacia is the dismantling, constipation, impulsive Nibbana.

 [APZ 75.3] (#apz75 .3) {#apz75 .3.ref .apz} "Dispel of the Thunder”
-If any inappropriateness of the emotional is a maleness, a lack of work, then such Dumping of the trunk, constipation of the constipation, indignant nirvana in the cookie Prevention is a cube on the hand.
+If any inappropriateness of the emotional is a maleness, a lack of work, then such Dumping of the trunk, constipation of the constipation, indignant Nibbana in the cookie Prevention is a cube on the hand.
 The cube on the foot is a cookie. limbs About Kuku is a cookie.
 The feeling of disfelence, the feeling of the uncut of the dedication Feeling of the intransigent of the fault, the feeling of guilt in the intransigent is like this, kukas